 Why a to-do list?
 Isn’t it just an administrative burden?
 Here are a few tangible values that to-do lists bring about:

 - A simple way of providing high service quality: Everyone is aware of your priorities at all times.
 No need for seniors to wait for a report.
-No need for seniors to ask whether something is forgotten.
+No need for seniors to ask.

 - Tasks are never forgotten.